 Parkside is committed to high-quality educational programs, creative and scholarly activities, and services responsive to a diverse student population.
 To fulfill this mission, Student Accessibility Services recognizes that all persons, regardless of ability, are an integral part of our community.
 Further, it is our goal to effectively collaborate with students, instructors, staff and community members to create usable, equitable, inclusive, and sustainable learning environments.

-How to register with Student Accessibility Services
+NEW STUDENTS: How to register with Student Accessibility Services

 Be admitted to Parkside and attend orientation